 Taxes: How to file and save as a Lyft driver

-Free TurboTax Self-Employed and 50% savings on TurboTax Live Self-Employed with on-demand CPAs.
+Free TurboTax Self-Employed or 50% savings on TurboTax Live Self-Employed, which includes unlimited advice from real tax experts.
 Depending on your Lyft Rewards tier, you may be eligible for additional savings.
-These offers will remain valid through July 15, 2020.

 IRS Free File

 This is a free service provided by the government for individuals who qualify (there are income limitations).
 We recommend consulting a tax advisor to help you choose the best way to file.

 All drivers receive an annual summary.
 It includes a breakdown of the number of rides you’ve given, your gross earnings from rides, non-ride earnings (like bonuses), tolls, and mileage info.
 Learn more.

 The 1099-K form